Contact Center Trends

 Self-service options often improve customer satisfaction, as the queries are addressed instantly.
 Customers can get the answers to their questions within minutes, without having to reach out to a contact center or spend time waiting for a response.

-It also decreases call volume and the number of customer service requests your agents are receiving.
+Self-service also decreases call volume and the number of customer service requests agents are receive.
 This decreases the average wait time across your entire contact center and keeps your agents available to provide support for customers with more complex issues.
 This can also be very helpful during times of high call volume when agents are already stretched thin.

 3. Cost savings.